svc-bi-concepts/test-mkdocs/docs/snowflake-setup.md

     ![Snowflake Cloud Provider](./assets/screenshots/SnowSignup3.png)

     !!! warning "Big challenge upcoming"
-        Here, a catpcha might appear, so you need to solve it to continue.
+        Here, a captcha might appear, so you need to solve it to continue.

 3. You can either fill the next two forms or skip them.
 We recommend skipping them for now.